muon-spectroscopy-computational-project/muon-galaxy/muon_galaxy_installation.md

 ### Muon Galaxy Tools

-Clone this repo and checkout the `eli/add-pm-muairss` branch.
+Clone the repo and checkout the `eli/add-pm-muairss` branch.
 Keep this separate from the main Galaxy repo.
 ```
 git clone --branch eli/add-pm-muairss https://github.com/muon-spectroscopy-computational-project/muon-galaxy-tools
 ```